Make spending time in the forest your new year goal

-10 reasons to make the forest your New Year's resolution
+10 reasons to spend time in the forest

-We have a range of waymarked walking and cycling trails to suit all abilities, so grab your walking boots, running shoes, or your bike and find a trail that suits you.
+We have a range of waymarked walking, cycling and running trails to suit all abilities, so grab your walking boots, running shoes, or your bike and find a trail that suits you.

-Forest bathing, which originated in Japan (where it is called shinrin yoku) is a practice of finding calm and quiet amongst the trees and this has been shown to help us destress and boost our health and wellbeing.
+Forest bathing, which originated in Japan (where it is called shinrin yoku) is the practice of finding a sense of calm amongst the trees.
+This has been shown to help us de-stress and boost our health and wellbeing.

-Find out more here or have a go from home with our virtual forest bathing experience.
+Can't get to the forest?
+Have a go at home with our virtual forest bathing experience.

 You can find out what activities and events are available near you by searching for local forests using your postcode.